lucisgit/docker-debuild/README.md

 manpage](https://manpages.debian.org/jessie/devscripts/debuild.1.en.html)
 for the full list of options.

-## Choosing right Debian release
+## Choosing Debian release

 Use docker image tag for particular version of Debian in your build container, i.e. lucisgit/docker-debuild:jessie will provide you with Debian 8.x (Jessie).
-Using no tag or *latest* corresponds to current stable release of Debian.
+Using no tag, *latest* or *stable* corresponds to current stable release of Debian.

 Repo branches correspond to the docker image tags, so you can easily see which releases are supported.